Here at France Motorhome Hire, we have a lot of experience in campervan trip planning in France.

 5. You will not make the same progress in motorhome that you would in a car

-When planning motorhome trips, bizarrely, many people decide to cover bigger distances than they would if they were travelling in a car which does not make any sense at all!
+When planning a campervan trip in France, bizarrely, many people decide to cover bigger distances than they would if they were travelling in a car which does not make any sense at all!

 Travelling in a motorhome is not like travelling in a car.
 You will be driving a much larger vehicle on unfamiliar roads where all the signage is in a foreign language so you have to drive at a much slower pace than you would at home in your car.
 You also need to take the time to check your route is suitable for a motorhome, stow everything before you for travel, settle campsite bills, empty waste tanks, fill up water tanks, shop for supplies, find the places you want to visit and find nice places to stay.